MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/dataverse-plug-ins-errors.md

 #### RetrieveMultiple with File data

 The common scenario, in this case, is when a plug-in executes for a `RetrieveMultiple` operation where the request includes file data.
 For example, when retrieving emails that include any file attachments.
-The amount of data that may be returned in a query like this is unpredictable because any email may be related to any number of file attachments, and the attachments can vary in size.
+The amount of data that might be returned in a query like this is unpredictable because any email might be related to any number of file attachments, and the attachments can vary in size.

 When multiple requests of a similar nature are running concurrently, the amount of memory required becomes large.
 If the amount of memory exceeds the limit, the process crashes.
 The key to preventing this situation is limiting `RetrieveMultiple` queries that include entities with related file attachments.
 Retrieve the records using `RetrieveMultiple`, but retrieve any related files as needed using individual `Retrieve` operations.